Updated: 20 hours ago

 With Porges’ research on the vagus nerve, the understanding of the autonomic nervous system, especially its parasympathetic branch, expanded and became more complex.
 The vagus nerve is an integral aspect of the autonomic nervous system – the part of the human nervous system that functions outside our conscious control to surveil and regulate bodily functions such as breathing, heart rate, and arousal.
 The vagus nerve is our body’s surveillance system in that 80% of the information conveyed by the vagus nerve is sensory information coming from the body and carried to the brain.
 The vagus nerve collects information about our physical and emotional safety as perceived by the organism at all times.
-This information (collected and conveyed to the brainstem by the vagus nerve) is the foundation of what Porges calls neuroception – the ability to read our internal physiological reactions and to respond to them quickly and efficiently to mitigate possible threats to life or safety.
+This information (collected and conveyed to the brainstem by the vagus nerve) is the foundation of what Porges calls neuroception – the ability to read our internal physiological reactions, translate them into an assessment of our sense of safety, and respond to them quickly and efficiently to mitigate possible threats to life or safety.

 What are the Two Branches of the Parasympathetic Nervous System?

-Porges’ work revealed that the vagus nerve actually has two distinct branches that surveil and regulate the parasympathetic nervous system, resulting in two profoundly different ways to cool down the sympathetic nervous system response of mobilization (i.e., fight-or-flight) or to help us exist in the world.
+Porges’ work revealed that the vagus nerve actually has two distinct branches that surveil and regulate the parasympathetic nervous system, resulting in two profoundly different ways to cool down the sympathetic nervous system response of mobilization (i.e., fight-or-flight) or to help us exist and stay safe in the world.

 These two separate and distinct branches are called the dorsal vagal (DVC) and ventral vagal (VVC) complexes; they mediate intensely different responses to stimuli or inputs arising through inner visceral and outer environmental sensations.